-If you’re a teacher, you know that there’s no such thing as a normal day.
-Over the course of a single school day, students, no matter how old they are, will do some pretty … unexpected things.
+As a teacher, there’s no such thing as a normal day.
+Over the course of a school day, students (no matter how old) will do and say some pretty wild and unexpected things.
 Therefore, you inevitably find yourself stringing together sentences you would have never guessed would come out of your mouth.
 Like ever.
 Read on for funny examples of things you say as a teacher.
 And before you ask—yes, these are all 100% real!

 2. “Please don’t bite me.”

 Lori B. says this was met with, “Oh, I wasn’t going to bite you.
 I just wanted to lick you.”

 3. “Who is snorting like a pig?”

 It’s certainly true that teachers end up having to investigate mysterious animal noises being made by humans more often than the average person does.